AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/solving-problems/logs.md

 sidebar_position: 1
 ---

-If you encounter a problem when using AdGuard VPN for Mac, you can inform us about it by sending application logs.
+If you encounter any problems while using AdGuard VPN for Mac, you can inform us about it by sending application logs.

 ## Collecting and sending standard logs